vanHavel/TwitNet/README.md

 ## Detailed description of scripts
 ### preprocess.py
 Preproccesses a file of tweets, given in a text file in the format of one tweet per line.
-This splits up the tweets into words and (if not turned of by the flag) performs some more preprocessing steps:
+This splits up the tweets into words and (if not turned off by the flag) performs some more preprocessing steps:

-* Every link is replaced by the \<link\> token, every number by the \<number\> token, and every twitter username by the <\user\> token.
+* Every link is replaced by the \<link\> token, every number by the \<number\> token, and every twitter username by the \<user\> token.
 Hashtags are not replaced.

  The idea behind this is that hashtags might add some significant meaning to the tweets, while concrete links, numbers or usernames are less important.
 This is of course debatable, and this preprocessing step can be turned off - in this case it might be necessary to also increase the vocabulary size.

- The replaced links, names and numbers are stored in an data additional tweet data file in the same directory as the input tweet file.
+ The replaced links, names and numbers are stored in an additional tweet data file in the same directory as the input tweet file.
 Tokens appearing multiple times will also be stored with their multiplicity.
 During sampling, the tokens are replaced by samples chosen uniformly at random from this stored data.
 * The vocabulary is limited to the most frequent words, where the vocabulary size is given as command line argument (default: 4000).
 Every word not in the vocabulary is replaced by the \<unknown\> token.
 * Words are mapped to indices and the tweets are stored as training sequences for the language model.
 The training data is stored in the same directory as the tweet input data.